johans-work/niyanodes/README.md

 In nature, almost everything is unique.
 Each fingerprint, each moment in time, and each cake you bake.
 At the same time, almost everything has something in common.
 Being a fingerprint, being a moment in time, and being a cake.
 And we would say, every fingerprint is an instance of the fingerprint type.
 In niya, every node is an instance of the node type, or "type node", if not also something else.

 It's important to distinguish between a real fingerprint and the word "fingerprint".
 The word is used to describe every fingerprint, but is not a fingerprint itself.
 Each fingerprint is still unique.
+It's a fingerprint, but also something more.
+For starters, it's real.
+It then may be yours, and so on.
 But what isn't unique is the word "fingerprint" and how we can casually throw it around.
-The word is the abstraction, and niya is a system for creating and managing abstractions, such as "fingerprint".
+"Fingerprint" is the abstraction, and niya is a system for creating and managing abstractions.

 ## implementation basics